esheldon/fitsio/README.md

 - implement checksums
 - Read subsets of *images*
-- speed up "safe" fast read_all (it's about 18% slower than unsafe version) fits_read_tblbytes?
 - append rows to tables
-- read row *ranges* more optimally
+- We have row slices; also implement this notation, e.g. for extension 1 data=fits[1]['colname'][10:30] rows=[3,8,11]
+    data=fits[1]['colname'][rows]
+    data=fits[1]['colname'].read()
+    cols=['x','y']
+    data=fits[1][cols][10:30]
+  That would require a FITSColumnSubset class.
 - don't need to update the hdu list quite so often.
 - keyword lists are getting long; implement **keys everywhere?
 - More error checking in c code for python lists and dicts.
 - write TDIM using built in routine instead of rolling my own.
-- optimize writing tables when there are no unsigned short or long, no signed bytes.
-Can do one big "fwrite" but need to be careful with confusing buffers.  fits_write_tblbytes?
+- optimize writing tables.
+When there are no unsigned short or long, no signed bytes, no strings, this could be simple using fits_write_tblbytes.
+If strings are present, it is hard to imagine how to do it: perhaps write the whole thing and then re-write the string columns?
+For unsigned stuff we could add the scaling ourselves, but then it is far from atomic.
 - complex table columns.  bit? logical?
 - explore separate classes for image and table HDUs?
 Inherit from base class.
 - add lower,upper keywords to read routines.